 Why do we think chimpanzees are typical omnivores?

-Commonly chimpanzees are known as omnivores.
-But in scientific literature, they are referred to as frugivores.
+Chimpanzees are known as omnivores, however, in scientific literature, they are referred to as frugivores for decades.
 The confusion about the diet of our closest relatives has consequences on how we perceive our own diet.
 Thus a misconception of the chimpanzee diet might have far-reaching implications for humans.

 Traditionally we associate monkeys and apes with bananas!
 But the picture changed when Jane Goodall first reported that chimpanzees hunt smaller vertebrates, like bush pigs and smaller monkeys.
 It was a major discovery!
 But did (or does) the media draw a realistic picture of our primate cousins’ diet?

 The previous image of our “long-thought” peaceful, vegetarian cousins was transformed into the hunting and bloody meat eating primates – a picture which neither reflects reality nor reproduces scientific observation done by anthropologists then and now.
-The media impacted the publics’ perception on chimpanzees diet sustainably, up until now.
+The media has impacted the public’s perception of chimpanzees’ diet sustainably up until now.

 To correct this distorted image of typical omnivory, chimpanzees should be referred to as frugivores, or frugivorous omnivores (see classification below).